IDMNYU/IdeationPrototyping_LadyK/Future_weeklyBrief.md

 # [Future Project](Future.md) Weekly Brief

+### Semester Week 12 | Week 5:

+1. Use 2-3 of ANY of the previous techniques & exercises from class to develop your project further.
+How does this affect your understanding of your project?
+Reflect.

+2. Develop 2-3 [PERSONA's](Personas.md) from your Future World.
+How does this affect your understanding of your project?
+Reflect.

+3. Develop/Iterate your Artifact.
+Where are you at, at this point?

+4. Brainstorm ideas for your Final Presentation

+5. Continue to develop your Future Project - Including your Concept Map, Moodboard, etc.

+Upcoming: Updated Narrative, Iterations of Artifact, Research & sketches for Final presentation

 ### Semester Week 11 | Week 4:

 1. Work to craft a project statement, hypothesis statement or problem.
 Review the statements notes, slides, and miro boards to brainstorm a project statement for your future project.
 Use the statement starter exercise to focus in on what you are exploring with regards to your Future Write a short reflection about the process.